 Cost of revenues (or cost of goods sold) is comprised of all direct product costs such as juice, bottles, caps, corks, labels, capsules, storage and shipping.
 Additionally, we also categorize boxes and quality assurance testing within our cost of revenues.
 We expect that our cost of revenues will increase as our net revenue increases.
 As the volume of our product input increases, we intend to work to renegotiate vendor contracts with key suppliers to reduce overall product input costs as a percentage of net revenue.
-The Company completed an evaluation of the net realizable value of our inventory during the three months ended June 30, 2023.
+Based on a proposed sale of inventory at a price below the Company's cost, the Company completed an evaluation of the net realizable value of our inventory during the three months ended June 30, 2023.
 As a result of this evaluation, the Company recorded a \$1.7 million inventory write down to reflect it at its net realizable value, which is recorded in cost of revenue in the financial statements.